Gardening Guides

 8. Icy Accents

 Highlights of white brighten winter container compositions like a dusting of fresh snow.
 Choose plants with pale-streaked foliage, such as ‘Silverdust’ English ivy (Hedera helix ‘Silverdust’, zones 5 to 11) or variegated winter daphne (Daphne odora ‘Aureomarginata’, zones 7 to 9).
-Or tuck in decorative branches painted white or silver, like Burke Brothers Landscape Design/Build did here.
+Or tuck in decorative branches painted white or silver, like the design here.

 Highlights of white brighten winter container compositions like a dusting of fresh snow.
 Choose plants with pale-streaked foliage, such as ‘Silverdust’ English ivy (Hedera helix ‘Silverdust’, zones 5 to 11) or variegated winter daphne (Daphne odora ‘Aureomarginata’, zones 7 to 9).
-Or tuck in decorative branches painted white or silver, like Burke Brothers Landscape Design/Build did here.
+Or tuck in decorative branches painted white or silver, like the design here.

 9. Classic Boxwoods